kitadmin01/analytickit/plugin-server/README.md

 ## Releasing a new version

-Just bump up `version` in `package.json` on the main branch and the new version will be published automatically, with a matching PR in the [main PostHog repo](https://github.com/posthog/posthog) created.
+Just bump up `version` in `package.json` on the main branch and the new version will be published automatically, with a matching PR in the [main analytickit repo](https://github.com/analytickit/analytickit) created.

 It's advised to use `bump patch/minor/major` label on PRs - that way the above will be done automatically when the PR is merged.

 Courtesy of GitHub Actions.